bennymuller/MayaPythonUI/README.md

 ## Install instructions
 - Install the Simplygon Maya plugin, following the instructions in Simplygon_Maya_Plugin.pdf in the Simplygon installation folder.
 - Copy the files from the scripts folder into a the python script folder.
 Typically, this is located in Documents\maya\scripts.
-If you want to run the script straight from the repository you will have to add the following to lines to the maya shelf command:
+If you want to run the script straight from the repository you will have to add the following to lines to the maya shelf command (that you will create in the next step):
 ```
 import sys
 sys.path.append( '<your github location>/MayaPythonUI/scripts/' )